-□ Check out all the JCHS has to offer - get involved, make relationships with your advisor and Class Dean, try something new!

-□ Perform to the best of your ability in your courses - all four years of high school count towards college admission.

-I Select sophomore year courses that are both challenging and appropriate.

-D Plan a meaningful summer activity.
+☐ Check out all the JCHS has to offer - get involved, make relationships with your advisor and Class Dean, try something new! ☐ Perform to the best of your ability in your courses - all four years of high school count towards college admission. ☐ Parents are invited to attend a College Financial Planning Workshop in the winter. ☐ Select sophomore year courses that are both challenging and appropriate. ☐ Plan a meaningful summer activity.
+SOPHOMORE YEAR FALL ☐ Stretch yourself academically, intellectually and extracurricularly - if you didn't try something new as a freshman, jump in as a sophomore. ☐ Sophomores typically take the PSAT in October.

-SOPHOMORE YEAR

-FALL

-□ Stretch yourself academically, intellectually and extracurricularly - if you didn't try something new as a freshman, jump in as a sophomore.

-□ Sophomores typically take the PSAT in October.
 The test provides practice, does not require preparation, and your results will not be shared with any colleges.
-If you need or wonder if you need test accommodations, see the Director of Learning Support.

-Consider checking out college advising resources like the Fiske Guide to Colleges.
-Begin to explore colleges online through sites like BigFuture and CampusReel.
+If you need or wonder if you need test accommodations, see the Director of Learning Support. ☐ Consider checking out college advising resources like the Fiske Guide to Colleges .
+Begin to explore colleges online through sites like BigFuture and CampusReel . ☐ Parents are invited to attend a College Financial Planning Workshop in the winter.
+SPRING Select junior year courses that are both challenging and appropriate. ☐ Prepare for and take AP exams, if applicable. ☐ Make meaningful plans for the summer.

-SPRING

-I Select junior year courses that are both challenging and appropriate.

-Parents are invited to attend a JCHS College Financial Planning Workshop, typically in February or March.

-D Prepare for and take AP exams, if applicable.

-□ Make meaningful plans for the summer.
 Activities might include employment, volunteer opportunities, course work, travel, college visits and/or summer camp.